12urenloop/cvc/boxxy/README.markdown

 - `boxxy.circuitLength` is simply the length of the running track (in meters).

+- `boxxy.startTime` is a string containing the date the event started.

 - `boxxy.stations` holds an object with the *stations*.
 The stations are simply the bluetooth receivers positioned around the circuit.